Overview

 CACFP facilities may choose to make optional meal modifications on a case-by-case basis for children whose dietary needs do not constitute a disability.
 Optional modifications for non-disability reasons include requests related to religious or moral convictions, general health concerns, and personal food preferences.
 An example is a family’s preference for gluten-free foods, organic foods, or almond milk because they believe these foods are healthier.

 - Modifications within the USDA meal patterns: Meal modifications are within the CACFP meal patterns for children or the CACFP infant meal patterns if they are only modified for texture (such as chopped, ground, or pureed foods) or include substitutions within the same meal component, such as a banana for strawberries (fruits component), lactose-free milk for regular milk (milk component), and chicken for pork (meats/meat alternates component).
-These modifications do not require a medical statement.
-However, the CSDE recommends obtaining a medical statement to ensure clear communication between parents/guardians and the CACFP facility regarding the appropriate meal modifications for the child.
+While these modifications do not require a medical statement, the CSDE recommends obtaining a medical statement to ensure clear communication between parents/guardians and the CACFP facility regarding the appropriate meal modifications for the child.

 - Modifications outside the USDA meal patterns: Meal modifications for non-disability reasons that are outside the meal patterns require a medical statement signed by a state licensed healthcare professional or registered dietitian.